-Some experienced sellers usually search for a product with exact precision and treat every decision mathematically after using market intelligence tools which is not a correct approach as well.
-You need data analysis in your right hand, unbiased judgment on the left and then join your hands together to make the best decision.
+Some experienced sellers usually search for a product with exact precision and treat every decision mathematically after using market intelligence tools which is not a correct approach.
+You need data analysis in your right hand, unbiased judgment on the left, and then join your hands together to make the best decision.

 Let’s get started.